ROADWARE 10 MINUTE CONCRETE MENDER™

 Concrete Mender™ TDS

-Roadware 10 Minute Concrete Mender is a high-penetration two-part hybrid urethane that combines with sand to form a tough instant polymer concrete.
-This nearly water thin formula is designed to break the surface tension of concrete thus creating extremely high bond strengths and permanent repairs.
+Roadware 10 Minute Concrete Mender is a high-penetration, two-part hybrid urethane that, when combined with sand, forms a durable, instant polymer concrete.
+This nearly water-thin formula is designed to break the surface tension of concrete, creating extremely high bond strengths for permanent repairs.

-Roadware 10 Minute Concrete Mender produces polymer concrete repairs that absorb the shock of heavy traffic without cracking or disbonding.
-It is highly chemically resistant and can be applied in a wide range of temperatures.
-It is excellent for industrial floor repairs subject to forklift traffic and harsh conditions.
+Roadware 10 Minute Concrete Mender creates durable polymer concrete repairs that effectively absorb the impact of heavy traffic, preventing cracks and disbonding.
+This product is highly resistant to chemicals and can be applied in a wide range of temperatures.
+It is particularly ideal for repairing industrial floors that are exposed to forklift traffic and harsh conditions.

 Uses: